-I have identified the following document in scope of your request, enclosed as Appendix B.
+The following document is also in scope of your request, enclosed as Appendix B.

 Date Document Title Decision

-3. 21 August 2013 Facebook Custom Audiences Product: Released in full
+3. 21 August 2013 Facebook Custom Audiences Product: Released in full.

 PwC Report on Management's Assertion over

 Custom Audiences security controls as of

 August 21, 2013